 How Can EPRO Help Me?

-Sheet membranes, such as NovaTak and PreTak, deliver superior performance in harsh conditions because they are known for their productivity and solid history of performance.
-Sheet membranes fully adhere to the substrate with an integrated adhesive and typically are quick and easy to install without the need for specialized installation.
+Sheet membranes, such as EPRO's NovaTak and PreTak, deliver superior performance in harsh conditions because they are known for their productivity and solid history of performance.
+Sheet membranes fully adhere to the substrate with an integrated adhesive and typically are quick and easy to install without the need for specialized procedures.

 PreTak is a pre-applied sheet membrane for blindside vertical wall waterproofing and pre-applied underslab waterproofing and methane gas protection.
 It utilizes a high-density polyethylene (HDPE) sheet that, once installed, provides a tough and durable waterproofing membrane.
 Combined with a Pressure Sensitive Adhesive (PSA), PreTak becomes fully adhered when freshly placed concrete or shotcrete is applied directly to it, eliminating the potential for lateral water migration.

 NovaTak is a highly durable, non-vulcanized butyl rubber membrane that is very easy to install due to its flexibility and ability to conform to all types of prepared substrates.
 Made of 60 mil pre-applied sheet waterproofing, it is specially formulated to create a chemical reaction that ionically fuses the butyl rubber membrane to freshly placed concrete, thus creating an inseparable integration between NovaTak and the concrete substrate.